 In another bowl whisk the remaining ingredients together until combined.

 Pour the dry and wet mixture into a food processor.

 Add the cubed butter.

-Process until looks like crumbles.
+Process by pulsing until it looks like crumbles.

 Bake the crust 10 minutes or until golden.